-Grab your sunglasses because we expect to see increasingly impactful color combinations across branding and graphic design next year.
+Grab your sunglasses because we expect to see increasingly impactful color combinations across branding and graphic design, from social media to newsletters.
 Designers will use clashing and contrasting tones to make an impact, like this branding for Seoul’s Doosan Art Center, which depicts three colors colliding through a mishmash of geometric shapes.

 “I think that more impactful combinations of color will be used across branding and graphic design to enhance visibility, especially in digital advertising,” explains Kristy.
 “We’re all glued to our devices, so brands need ways to create scroll-stopping graphics – and color will always be one of them!”